 Which woods are considered hardwoods in the USA?

-For many years, North America forests provide more than 20 species of hardwood.
+For many years, North American forests provide more than 20 species of hardwood.
 However, American Hardwood is renewable and regeneratable.
 Some rare species are unexplored for commercial availability.

-As mentioned previously, types of soil and specific amounts of moisture affects the growth of American Hardwood.
+As mentioned previously, types of soil and specific amounts of moisture affect the growth of American Hardwood.
 Therefore, these types of hardwood mostly grow in the Eastern part of the nation.

 One of the most-wanted American Hardwoods is Oak.
 It grows at 52 percent compare to the others.
 The second largest is Poplar at 11 percent.
 Then, followed by Maple at 8 percent, and Cherry at 5 percent.